navicore/navig8/index.md

-## Navicore's Giter8 Pages
+## Navicore's [G8] Projects

-These are Giter8 templates I use to quickly generate Scala starter projects.
+These are [Giter8] templates I use to quickly generate Scala starter projects.

 ### The Projects